LaSal Mountains Explorer Base CampStart my reservation →

 - Click here to read our cancellation policy.

 This is an exciting opportunity for kids entering 5th through 8th grades to participate in an awesome learning adventure during the summer.
-This Ecology Summer Camp is for kids who want to be active, have fun and learn about our amazing backyard La Sal Mountains.
-Small groups, 1:6 instructor to youth ratio.
+This Summer Camp is for kids who want to be active, have fun and learn about our amazing backyard La Sal Mountains.
+Maximum is 22 campers, with hiking and activities in smaller groups.

 Meet 9 a.m. on Tuesday and return at 5 p.m. on Friday.
 Campers are on a “nature retreat” — campers should be able to attend the session all nights/days; we do not allow students or family members to come and go from the site (to town for other events for example) for our program standards, group cohesion, and child safety protocols.
 We ask children to leave behind electronics such as game boys, music, and cell phones and learn to have fun on nature’s terms!